payu-india/CMS-Chatbot/docs/Collect Payments/explore-android-sdks/android-checkoutpro-sdk/flashpay-coupled-flow-android-integration.md

 >
 > * Append your `salt` to the `hashString` and use SHA-512 to generate the hash
 > * If `postSalt` is provided, append it to the hashString after adding salt before hashing

+> 📘 Callout
+>
+>
+> If you got postSalt also in the map, first use hash string append salt and then append postSalt value to that string and use SHA-512 algorithm on that final string to generate hash.
+> There is no need to know the formula for dynamic hashes because PayU SDK gives you the string containing all the required parameters.
+Your server has to append salt at the end and generate sha512 hash over it.

 ### MFA registration status